KnownSH/Discord4u/README.md

 - The codebase is absolutely unstable, "whats a sharding?"
 - It doesn't rate limit 😲

+## The Codebase so far...
+Its not very pretty, but weirdly its also kinda fine.
+I'll clean it up later.

 ## Why am I making this?
 To learn the Discord API, because apparently, I hate myself.
 While I know there are other (all one of them) Luau Discord bot frameworks, I have very specific, nitpicky reasons for not using them, mostly because of "Roblox holdovers" in codebases that I think have much better alternatives.